 Why is Business Intelligence Important?

-- Improves efficiency by automating data collection and reporting.
+* Operational Efficiency: BI tools streamline processes and improve efficiency by automating data collection and reporting.

 The Pros and Cons of Business Intelligence Applications